Direct Policy Optimization using Deterministic Sampling and Collocation: Background

 \subsection{Unscented Transform}

-The unscented tranform is a procedure for propagating a unimodal probability distribution through a nonlinear function using deterministic samples, often referred to as sigma points \cite{uhlmann1995dynamic}.
-This tool is commonly used for state estimation, where it is generally considered to be superior to the extended Kalman filter's linear propagation of covariance matrices \cite{uhlmann1995dynamic}.
-There are many variations of the unscented transform \cite{menegaz2015systematization}; the version we utilize is outlined below and visualized in Fig. \ref{unscented}.
+The unscented transform is a procedure for propagating a unimodal probability distribution through a nonlinear function using deterministic samples, often referred to as sigma points.
+This tool is commonly used for state estimation, where it is generally considered to be superior to the extended Kalman filter's linear propagation of covariance matrices~\cite{uhlmann1995dynamic}.
+There are many variations of the unscented transform~\cite{menegaz2015systematization}; the version we utilize is visualized in Fig. \ref{unscented} and outlined below.